federico-lancellotti/multi-fidelity-deep-kernel-learning/README.md

 A config.yaml file is available to set the main parameters.

 ### Requirements
-The code has been tested on Python 3.9.6 and 3.10.13.
+The code has been tested on Python 3.9.13.
 The required libraries are collected in the requirements.txt file:
 ```
 pip install -r requirements.txt